The Manhattans: Later history

 The other version of The Manhattans featured original member Blue Lovett, plus Gerald Alston, the lead singer on the group's biggest hits.
 Other members include Troy May and David Tyson (died 2022), brother of The Temptations' Ron Tyson.
 In the past, the group also featured Eban Brown, who later spent 18 years as lead vocalist for The Stylistics.
 This group has also released some CDs, including Even Now.
 This version of the group was featured in two PBS specials and performed at casinos and theaters across the United States.
 Alston appeared on Wu-Tang Clan's album, 8 Diagrams, on the song "Stick Me for My Riches" in 2007.

 Edward "Sonny" Bivins, founding member of the Manhattans, died on December 3, 2014, at the age of 78.
 He sang on every Manhattans hit since the group's inception, and wrote many of their hit songs.
 He led the Manhattans up until his death.

 Winfred "Blue" Lovett, the group's original bass singer and songwriter, died on December 9, 2014, at the age of 78.
 His bass voice was heard on many Manhattans hits, including the spoken word intro to "Kiss and Say Goodbye".
 He was replaced by Gerald Alston's cousin, Dwight Fields in The Manhattans featuring Gerald Alston till his death on August 26, 2016.

 Kenneth "Wally" Kelly, the last surviving original member of the group, died on February 17, 2015, at the age of 74.

 Lead singer Gerald Alston is the only member alive of the group's heyday lineup.

 David Tyson, a member of The Manhattans featuring Gerald Alston died of an illness on February 17, 2022, at the age of 62.

 On September 23, 2024, The National R&B Music Society inducted The Manhattans into The Atlantic City Walk of Fame.
 Gerald Alston, Edward "Sonny" Bivins, Winfred "Blue" Lovett, Kenneth Kelly, Richard Taylor and George Smith were the inductees.
+Radio personality Maurice "The Voice" Watts inducted them.
 Gerald Alston was in attendance to accept the honor.
 Blue Lovett's widow Anna, and daughter, and Sonny Bivins son Mark, and daughter Pamela were also in attendance.